 What is the Guild of One-Name Studies, and why should you join it?

 The Guild of One-Name Studies is a registered charity that promotes the interests of individuals and groups engaged in one-name studies.
-At the time of writing there were 2,390 studies hosted by the Guild representing 8,454 surnames, including my own one-name study of the surname Cruwys.
 It is perfectly possible to organise a one-name study independently of the Guild, but membership provides considerable benefits and gives your study an aura of authority.

 One of the joys of a one-name study is collaborating with and learning from other researchers.
 I’ve found that one of the main benefits of my membership of the Guild is the combined wisdom and knowledge of my fellow members, and the ability to belong to a community of like-minded individuals who share my enthusiasm for one-name studies.

 The Guild has a lively Facebook group and mailing list, as well as an online forum.
 Whatever questions you have about one-name studies anywhere in the world, there will always be members who are willing and able to provide answers.
 We also have interesting discussions about best practice, methodology, and good tools and websites to use in one-name studies.

 What’s more, the Guild of One-Name Studies offers four seminars a year and these events are open to both members and non-members.
 These were previously in-person events, but have now moved online during the pandemic.
 Most of the talks from past seminars going back six years or more have been recorded, and members have access to a rich archive of educational material.